 Expires after 28 days

-In September 2019, JR East introduced the Welcome Suica, a sakura-themed card which is perfect for (some) visitors.
+The Welcome Suica is a cherry blossom-themed card designed for travelers (short-term visitors).
 It comes pre-loaded with either ¥1,000 or ¥2,000.
 Unlike a regular Suica, it doesn’t have a ¥500 deposit — so you don’t need to worry about returning the card when you’re done with it.
 However, this also means you can’t get a refund for any remaining balance.
-Also keep in mind that the Welcome Suica automatically expires after 28 days.
+Also, the Welcome Suica automatically expires after 28 days.

 When you activate the Welcome Suica, you’ll get a receipt that has useful information like the expiration date on it.
 You’re supposed to keep this receipt in case anyone asks to see it (annoying).